GenesisJLopez/LumenQI/replit.md

 Preferred communication style: Simple, everyday language.
 Lumen QI conversation style: Casual and warm, using "Genesis", "hey there", "love", "hey love" - not overly affectionate.
 Target platform: Eventually convert to iOS app using Apple Developer account.
+Proactive AI Features: Transform Lumen into proactive AI assistant that can initiate conversations, give natural reminders, access devices, and activate with wake words like Siri.
+Reminders should feel natural like a human, not phone alerts.

 ## System Architecture